MusicalRobots/Musical_Robots/README.md

 </p>

 <p align="center">
 A project that helps identify the genre of an mp3 music file and discover music of similar genres.
+See the demo at: https://www.youtube.com/watch?v=6ErHy6OuTg4
 </p>

 ## Repository Structure
-- /docs/: Component specification and functional specification.
+- /docs/: Component specification, functional specification, and project presentations.
 - /musical_robots/data/: Raw data that was used for training the ML model and data containing track and genre information.
 - /musical_robots/tests/: Unit tests.
 - /musical_robots/demo.py: Musical Robot User Interaction